 Today, there are all kinds of Advent calendars from the traditional, to pop-culture themed countdowns—like Lego®, Star Wars, and even certain celebrities to name a few—to purely decorative ones.
 Some calendars are web-based, while many continue in print with the twenty-four little doors or pockets hiding an ornament or a piece of candy.
 Many of these variations, however, lack the calendar’s original purpose of orienting people to the beauty and significance of Christ’s coming.

 When used toward this end, Advent calendars can be a meaningful way to help you reflect on Christ’s birth and watched-for return throughout the season.
 By inviting participation, an Advent calendar can be especially useful in teaching little ones what Christmas is really about and its place in the biblical narrative.
 Some calendars use a daily verse or devotional.
 Others focus on Old Testament stories that foreshadow Jesus’ arrival.
 However you choose to savor the season, we hope your Advent calendar helps you see that the best is yet to come.

-Be sure to check out this fun Advent Paper Chain Calendar from our sister program, Kids Corner.
+Be sure to check out this fun Advent Calendar & Devotion from our sister program, Kids Corner.

 Christmas time is busy.
 Slow down this Advent with a special devotional series.